kkx64/react-simple-carousel/README.md

   The duration (in seconds) of the slide transition animation.

 - **containerClassName**: `string`
-  **Replacement** CSS class names for the carousel container.
+  **Additional** CSS class names for the carousel container.

 - **trackClassName**: `string`
-  **Replacement** CSS class names for the carousel track.
+  **Additional** CSS class names for the carousel track.

 - **slideClassName**: `string`
-   **Replacement** CSS class names for individual slides.
+   **Additional** CSS class names for individual slides.
-   When you replace this class, you also have access to two extra classes:
+   You also have access to two extra classes:

   ```css
   .yourClass--active {